-This is a basic checklist of things you can do in advance to prepare yourself so you can prevent damage, and increase safety in the event of a tornado.
-The idea is to prevent injury and damage on or to your property, as well as to ensure that if you have to make a claim that you get the best possible settlement.
+Create a basic checklist of things you can do in advance to prepare yourself so you can prevent damage and increase safety in the event of a tornado.
+The idea is to prevent injury and damage on or to your property, as well as to ensure that if you have to make a claim, that you get the best possible settlement.

-The Biggest Risk in Your Home Insurance Coverage for Tornadoes
+Know the Biggest Risk in Your Home Insurance's Tornado Coverage

 This is one aspect of your insurance you don't want to leave unchecked.
-Contact your agent or broker to discuss your policy and if necessary have them verify that the current insured value is up to par.
-Ensure you have all the best insurance endorsements available to you to guarantee you are fully covered in a major loss.
+Contact your agent or broker to discuss your policy and, if necessary, have them verify that the current insured value is up to par.
+Ensure you have all the best insurance endorsements available to guarantee you are fully covered in a major loss.

 The answers to the following questions will make a significant difference for you when you make a claim.
 Start with a conversation with your insurance agent or representative to make sure you understand the claims process fully before you have to make a claim.